julioarp/julioarp.github.io/index.md

 “The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action”, jointly with Ricardo A. Bello-Gomez - Revisions requested at **Local Government Studies**

-“Unveiling Disparities: A Study on Wage Gaps Among Public and Private Employees”, jointly with Victoria Perez - Submitted

 [“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4237805), jointly with Johabed Olvera and Hilary Wething

 # Work in Progress

+“Unveiling Disparities: A Study on Wage Gaps Among Public and Private Employees”, jointly with Victoria Perez

 "The effect of asymmetric regulation on market competition: the case of 2013 Telecomm Reform in Mexico", jointly with Rodrigo Alcázar Silva